The classic monster movie-inspired TV show that has refused to die.

 If this movie was a testing ground for a full series revival, then we have to say that it was a failure.
 Viewing figures were not great and there seemed little appetite from anyone – cast included – to carry on.
-But the idea would not go away, and so in 1988 the series was revived.
-The Munsters Today saw John Schuck as Herman, Lee Meriwether as Lily, Jason Marsden as Eddie, Howard Morton as Grandpa and Hilary Van Dyke as Marilyn, and was positioned as a direct sequel to the original series, with a opening episode that showed how Grandpa had invented a ‘sleeping machine’ in 1966 that meant that people could sleep without ageing, and had accidentally put the entire family into a state of suspended animation until 1988, when they were revived.
+But the idea would not go away, and so in 1988, the series was revived.
+The Munsters Today saw John Schuck as Herman, Lee Meriwether as Lily, Jason Marsden as Eddie, Howard Morton as Grandpa and Hilary Van Dyke as Marilyn, and was positioned as a direct sequel to the original series, with an opening episode that showed how Grandpa had invented a ‘sleeping machine’ in 1966 that meant that people could sleep without ageing, and had accidentally put the entire family into a state of suspended animation until 1988 when they were revived.
 After this, the show follows the regular Munster format.

 Like most USTV of the era, it was pretty flat, the comedy was overly broad and the production values rather low – but the show was popular enough to run for 73 episodes over three seasons, making it more successful than the original show – however, while the 1960s series remains much loved even now, this revival found few admirers and is barely even remembered today.

-In fact, even by 1995, it was forgotten enough for yet another revival to be tried, in the form of TV movie Here Come the Munsters.
+In fact, even by 1995, it was forgotten enough for yet another revival to be tried, in the form of the TV movie Here Come the Munsters.

-With an all new cast, this is something of an ‘origin’ movie, opening with the family living in Transylvania but growing tired of the local peasants attacking their castle (the portrayal of Romanians here is as basic as the portrayal of the English in Munster, Go Home), decide to head off to America, thinking that Cousin Marilyn (Christine Taylor) has invited them over.
+With an all-new cast, this is something of an ‘origin’ movie, opening with the family living in Transylvania but growing tired of the local peasants attacking their castle (the portrayal of Romanians here is as basic as the portrayal of the English in Munster, Go Home), decide to head off to America, thinking that Cousin Marilyn (Christine Taylor) has invited them over.

 These opening scenes hint at a rather darker version of the Munsters – there is no doubt that they have been killing the locals, either to supply Herman (Edward Herrmann, appropriately!) with body parts or to supply blood for Grandpa (Robert Morse).
 There definitely seems to be an Addams Family movie influence in these scenes, with Lily (Veronica Hamel) more darkly glamorous and Eddie (Mathew Botuchis) more feral.

 However, on their arrival in America, the film takes a lighter tone, and instead becomes a none-too-subtle, but surprisingly biting satire on immigration – or more accurately, the demonising of immigrants by politicians.
-It turns out that Marilyn’s invitation was to help find her father and Herman’s brother in law, Norman Hyde (Max Grodenchik), who has mysteriously disappeared.
-At the same time, the family find themselves a target for populist right wing politician Brent Jekyll (Jeff Trachta), who is running on a ‘send ‘em back where they came from’ ticket.
+It turns out that Marilyn’s invitation was to help find her father and Herman’s brother-in-law, Norman Hyde (Max Grodenchik), who has mysteriously disappeared.
+At the same time, the family find themselves a target for populist right-wing politician Brent Jekyll (Jeff Trachta), who is running on a ‘send ‘em back where they came from’ ticket.
 Unless you have no knowledge of horror characters, you can probably see where this is going…

-The political subtext of the film is rather unexpected, and rather welcome in a film like this, even if it is laid on a bit thick – every friendly person the family meet is a foreigner, every dreadful person a born and bred American, and of course the Munsters themselves represent every immigrant trying to get by in a new country.
+The political subtext of the film is rather unexpected, and rather welcome in a film like this, even if it is laid on a bit thick – every friendly person the family meets is a foreigner, every dreadful person a born and bred American, and of course, the Munsters themselves represent every immigrant trying to get by in a new country.
 The Daily Mail would hate this film.

 Of course, you have to get used to a new cast playing the familiar family, but that’s less of an issue than you might expect – everyone fits the roles well, and the film pays a nice tribute to the original cast by having De Carlo, Lewis, Patrick and Priest make a cameo appearance (Gwynne had died two years earlier).
 The supporting cast includes cult favourite Mary Woronov, and the direction by Robert Ginty – The Exterminator himself! – is solid, if unflashy.
-The result is a film that is a lot more enjoyable than it has any right to be, and a worthy addition to the Munsters legacy.
+The result is a film that is a lot more enjoyable than it has any right to be and a worthy addition to the Munsters legacy.